syt228/syt228.github.io/README.md

 ![profile image](https://github.com/syt228/syt228.github.io/blob/main/Thompson_Sydney.jpeg?raw=true)

 My name is Sydney Thompson and I am a second-year student at Lehigh University.
-I am studying Journalism with a minor in Marketing.
+I am studying Journalism & Sociology with a minor in Marketing.
 I am from Eaton Rapids, Michigan and I love my time so far at Lehigh!
 At Lehigh, I am a part of the Lehigh Women's Wrestling program.
 Additionally, I write for the Brown & White's sport section and am an associate editior.

 Learn more about me on my [Page](https://sydneyru06.wixsite.com/portfolio)

 ## Class work for Data Journalism

-### Brown & White Timeline Project
+### Brown & White, Growing & Changing